melmagrigia/deploy_blockchain-based_system_for_agri-food_supply_chain_traceability/README.md

 ## 7. Join peer from RegulatoryDepartment to the channel

-To join the peers from RegulatoryDepartmentMSP to the channel `demo` we need to create a `FabricFollowerChannel` resource:
+To join the peer from RegulatoryDepartmentMSP to the channel `demo` we need to create a `FabricFollowerChannel` resource:

 ```bash
 kubectl apply -f - <<EOF